How long are Railroaders living? – UPDATED

 Trends in Life Expectancies

-Comparisons between the studies from the Twenty-Eighth and Twenty-Seventh valuations highlight an overall increase in life expectancies for most beneficiary groups, except for female age annuitants.
+Comparisons between the studies from the Twenty-Ninth and Twenty-Eighth valuations highlight an overall varied result in life expectancies for most beneficiary groups, except for female age annuitants.
 Notably, life expectancies for male railroad retirement age annuitants have shown improvement over the past two decades, albeit at a decelerated pace in recent years.

 Significance of Life Expectancies